Buying a home can be INTENSE.

 Saving a lot = Boss move

-- Due diligence fee
+- Due diligence fee and earnest money

 - Down payment